 As we arrived in the country on that sunny afternoon, we headed first to the lake where in the protection of an old hut we were able to do some sunbathing.
-It was around when I decided, as planned, to do my recording.
+It was around

 When I arrived at the forest-hut, settling in the attic, I installed a new tape and placed a microphone close to the open window in front of which was strung thin nylon netting.
 Shortly thereafter, I turned on 17 the tape recorder because a finch had alighted close by the house.

 I checked the recording after the tape ran for about five minutes.
 What I heard was very strange.
 I was hearing a roaring or hissing static sound, like a shower, in which you could identify the chirping of the finch, but as if was coming from a distance.

 My first thought was that one of the tubes was damaged during the trip.
 Nevertheless, I turned the recorder on again and let the tape run.
 My second recording it was just like before: I was hearing this strange hissing and the distant bird chirping.
 Then all of a sudden there sounded a trumpet solo as if to announce something.
 I listened with continued surprise as suddenly a male voice began to speak in Norwegian.
 Though it was very quiet, I could clearly understand the words.
 The man was talking about “bird songs at night”, and I heard a number of chattering, whistling and splashing sounds, and among them what seemed to be the chirping of a sparrow.

 Suddenly the bird choir fell silent and with that so did the hissingsound.
 In the next instant the twittering of a finch was audible and in the distance you could hear a titmouse – the tape recorder was working perfectly again.